Stellar-like Galactic center excess challenges particle dark matter: Methods

 Following the path set by previous works combining \sky~and the \onep~technique in the context of GCE studies~\cite{Calore:2021jvg, Manconi:2024tgh}, our \sky~fit model and statistical setup follow Ref.~\cite{Bartels:2017vsx}.
 Each gamma-ray emission component is specified by separable inputs for spectrum and spatial morphology.
 The adopted fit model can be categorized into four broader classes of emission components: \begin{itemize} \item \textit{Galactic diffuse emission}: This category of components is comprised of, \emph{(i)} inverse Compton radiation with spectrum and maps computed for a representative cosmic–ray source and transport scenario using \texttt{DRAGON}~\cite{2011ascl.soft06011M}; and, \emph{(ii)} neutral–pion decay, implemented as three independent gas templates to increase flexibility.
 The gas templates correspond to rings at 0--3.5, 3.5--6.5, and 6.5--19 kpc, each given by the sum of atomic and molecular hydrogen from the \texttt{GALPROP} public release\footnote{\url{https://galprop.stanford.edu/}}~\cite{Porter:2021tlr}.
 The gas spectra are fixed to the pion–decay shape from~\cite{2012ApJ...750....3A} and are identical across rings.
 Lastly, we add the Fermi Bubbles modeled with a uniform brightness template and input spectrum from~\cite{Fermi-LAT:2014sfa}. \item \textit{Point-like and extended discrete sources}: We include all detected, discrete gamma-ray sources listed in the \textit{Fermi}-LAT collaboration's (8-year) 4FGL catalog \cite{Fermi-LAT:2019yla}, adopting the same configuration as in previous works \cite{Calore:2021jvg, Manconi:2024tgh}. \item \textit{Diffuse gamma-ray background (DGRB)}: An isotropic term with the best–fit DGRB spectrum of Ref.~\cite{Fermi-LAT:2014ryh} is considered in combination with a spatially uniform template. \item \textit{GCE}: The \sky~fit model is completed with a selection of GCE components as described in Sec.~\ref{sec:GCE-models} depending on the purpose of the respective run.
 The DM contribution's spatial and spectral input is determined by the selected DM density profile, mass and annihilation channel.
-In contrast, the stellar bulge component follows the described spatial morphology, while the input spectrum for the fit is a simple power law with index $-2.5$. \end{itemize} The \sky~framework is frequentist: fits yield maximum–likelihood values for specified fit model compositions.
-A full Bayesian model comparison is therefore out of scope, but nested–model tests based on a test statistic are well defined.
-To this end, we adopt the test statistic and significance definitions employed in previous \sky~studies, cf.~equations in~\cite{Eckner:2024vep}. \sky's adaptive template fitting approach is based on the minimization of a log-likelihood function.
-This target function is the sum of a Poisson likelihood and a penalizing likelihood function where the latter exploits regularizing terms whose hyperparameters limit overfitting and control the modulation strength of all nuisance parameters.
-The optimization process uses the L–BFGS-B algorithm.
-Our baseline hyperparameters follow \texttt{run5} of Ref.~\cite{Storm:2017arh} for all components except the GCE.
-The spectrum of both stellar bulge components may float independently in each energy bin, while their morphologies are fixed to the chosen input (no spatial modulation).
-The DM component is only allowed to be re-adjusted via a global renormalization (no spectral and spatial modulation, since we want to test specific DM spectral models to derive consistent bounds).
+In contrast, the stellar bulge component follows the described spatial morphology, while the input spectrum for the fit is a simple power law with index $-2.5$. \end{itemize}